george-hawkins/no-gpu-docker-cuda/README.md

 Max error: 0.000000
 ```

-However, getting a system to the point where you can run `nvcc` is quite complicated as can be gauged from the size of the [CUDA installation instructions for Linux](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/).
+However, getting a system to the point where you can run `nvcc` is quite complicated (as can be gauged from the size of the [CUDA installation instructions for Linux](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/)).

 The nature of CUDA means that a surprising number of elements come into play.
 The different generations of GPUs have characteristics, e.g. a [compute capability](https://developer.nvidia.com/cuda-gpus), that affects what driver can be installed and this in turn determines the compatible CUDA versions.
-Parsing the necessary information out of the [CUDA toolkit release notes](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html) requires a degree in cryptology (it's easier to search SO for hopefully up-to-date compatibility matrices).
+Parsing the necessary information out of the [CUDA toolkit release notes](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html) requires a degree in cryptology (it's easier to search SO for _hopefully_ up-to-date compatibility matrices).

 By default, Nvidia drivers will refuse to install on a system that does not have the necessary hardware but you can force installation.
 This is also true of other CUDA components - the complexity of all the interactions mean that Nvidia try to stop you installing things if the system does not match expectations.

-An easier approach is to use one of the Nvidia's [`nvidia/cuda`](https://hub.docker.com/r/nvidia/cuda) Docker images (look for the latest `devel` tag in the "Supported tags" section).
+An easier approach is to use one of the Nvidia's [`nvidia/cuda`](https://hub.docker.com/r/nvidia/cuda) Docker images (look for the latest `devel` tag in the "Supported tags" sections of the Docker Hub page).

 Docker compose solution
 -----------------------